 Many investors wrestle with the decision over whether to buy a single-family dwelling or a multi-unit property.
 Experts typically agree that single-family units are generally best for the new investor.

-Yet, small multi-unit buildings such as a duplex can be wise purchases because they generate some rent even if a unit is vacant (keep in mind, when a single-family property is vacant you get no rent!).
-Apartment buildings and multi-unit properties with over four units require more intensive management and are best suited for seasoned investors.
+Yet, small multi-unit buildings like a duplex can be wise purchases because they generate some rent even if a unit is vacant.
+Keep in mind, when a single-family property is vacant, you get no rent.
+Apartment buildings and multi-unit properties with more than four units require more intensive management and are best suited for seasoned investors.

 For more information on buying a multi-unit building, you can read our ultimate guide on how to buy a duplex, triplex, or fourplex.

 Condition of the Buy-and-Hold Real Estate Investment Matters

 Buying a property in rent-ready condition is the obvious choice.
 However, be prepared to pay a higher price for it.
 A fixer-upper may offer a good deal, but you’ll have to spend time and money getting it ready to rent.

 You might also be tempted by potential buy-and-hold deals involving vacant land or commercial real estate.
 Both of these are best left for experienced investors.
 Land purchases typically do not immediately generate any income, but they do have expenses that need to be budgeted for.
 Commercial property has many complexities best left to more seasoned investors.

 For more information on buying vacant land, check out our in-depth guide on buying land.